code-mphi/ECOGEN/docs/sphinx_docs/source/Chap4_3restartRun.rst

   Console screenshot of the initial run.

 Once the simulation is done, we can check in the result folder **./results/restartRun/datasets/** the total number of iterations extracted.
-The last file has the name *results_CPUxx_TIME10.vtr* which indicates that the number of extracted files is indeed 10 as specified in the *mainV5.xml* file (500 physical iterations, results printed every 50 interations giving a total of 500/50 = 10 output files).
+The last file has the name *results_CPUxx_TIME10.vtr* which indicates that the number of extracted files is indeed 10 as specified in the *main.xml* file (500 physical iterations, results printed every 50 interations giving a total of 500/50 = 10 output files).
 This number corresponds to the *restartFileNumber* of the the block :xml:`<restartSimulation>`.

 Obviously, in this case we know the total number of time iterations extracted because we waited the end of the simulation.
 However, it could be useful to get this number if the simulation stopped suddenly, or if the time control mode used was time.

 Resume run
 ==========

 Now that we know the last time iteration, we can resume this simulation to add 500 additionnal time iterations.
-To this end, we modify the block :xml:`<restartSimulation>` of the *mainV5.xml* file to specify the last file number:
+To this end, we modify the block :xml:`<restartSimulation>` of the *main.xml* file to specify the last file number:

 .. code-block:: xml